cat545453/reliability-report-generator/README.md

 Arguments
---company, -c: Name of the target company (e.g., "New Relic") --url, -u: URL of the company's status history page --peers, -p: Path to JSON file with peer companies and their status URLs --timeframe, -t: Number of days to analyze (default: 90) --output-dir, -o: Directory to save generated reports (default: ./output)
+--company, -c: Name of the target company (e.g., "New Relic") --url, -u: URL of the company status history page --peers, -p: Path to JSON file with peer companies and their status URLs --timeframe, -t: Number of days to analyze (default: 90) --output-dir, -o: Directory to save generated reports (default: ./output)